-This week’s edition of aging news, lifestyle ideas and healthy tips we can use to live longer and healthier than our parents.
+This week’s edition of lifestyle ideas and healthy tips we can use to perhaps live longer and healthier than our parents:

 8 Anti-Aging Exercises:

-The Huffington Post recently published an article listing 8 exercises they say will reduce the effects of aging.
+The Huffington Post recently published an article listing 8 exercise programs they say will reduce the effects of aging.

 Our quality of life depends upon our ability to get around and do the things we love.

 And, regular exercise helps us do just that.

 Can’t say which form of exercising is right for you.
 But, each body area you exercise, brings benefits to that area…and beyond.

 Personally, I try to reach a ‘full-body balance’ instead of concentrating on any specific exercise.

 - Tai Chi

 - Strolling: as opposed to walking and jogging?